HomeFire Alarm StandardsServicing frequency

 6

 The minimum mandatory servicing frequency for virtually all non-domestic premises.
 A competent engineer — ideally from a BAFE SP203-1 accredited company — must carry out a thorough inspection and functional test of the entire system, including every detector, sounder, call point, and interface.
+See our servicing checklist for what each visit must cover.

 A

-Annual — Full Inspection to Clause 45
+Annual — full inspection to Clause 45

 BS 5839-1 is a British Standard rather than law, but the Regulatory Reform (Fire Safety) Order 2005 requires the Responsible Person to ensure that fire detection equipment is maintained in efficient working order.
 Six-monthly servicing by a competent person is the accepted way of demonstrating compliance with this duty.
 If an incident occurs and your records show anything less, it will be very difficult to defend your position.
+See our guide to fire alarm legal requirements for the full enforcement picture.

 What Does a Fire Alarm Service Actually Cover?